 - 1.5 The first group of questions pertains to the relevance of information to typical users of private company financial statements and the access that those users commonly have to the relevant information, as follows: - a.
 Does the transaction, event, or balance affect reported cash balances, cash flows, or adjusted EBITDA? - b.
 Does the transaction, event, or balance significantly affect borrowings, liquidity, or leverage? - c.
 Does the transaction or event affect, or does the balance relate to, trade receivables, inventories, fixed assets, other long-term tangible assets, accounts payable, or other liabilities? - d.
 Do users typically consider the quantitative effect of the transaction, event, or balance when evaluating collateral, financial performance, or financial position?
 Consider whether users typically adjust financial statements by substituting an alternative accounting approach. - e.
-Is the primary purpose of the guidance to provide information about historical events and transactions rather than to provide information with predictive value to help users in making their forecasts of future cash flows? - f.
-Does the guidance require that the threshold for recognizing or measuring a transaction or event be at least probable of occurring? - g.
+Does the guidance require that the threshold for recognizing or measuring a transaction or event be at least probable of occurring? - f.
 Does the guidance relate to loss contingencies or commitments that could significantly affect future cash flows?
-If yes, consider whether disclosing the event or circumstance would likely satisfy the needs of users. - h.
-Does the measurement guidance reflect volatility in financial statements resulting from underlying changes in market prices of debt instruments or certain derivatives that can reverse in the future because the instrument or derivative has a defined maturity or term? - i.
-Is it likely that users that are interested in the transaction, event, or balance can obtain information directly from management that can reasonably satisfy the objective of the guidance? - j.
-Is an untimely issuance of financial statements likely to significantly dilute the relevance of the information resulting from the guidance?
+If yes, consider whether disclosing the event or circumstance would likely satisfy the needs of users. - g.
+Does the measurement guidance reflect volatility in financial statements resulting from underlying changes in market prices of debt instruments or certain derivatives that are expected to reverse contractually in the future because the instrument or derivative has a defined maturity or term? - h.
+Is it likely that users that are interested in the transaction, event, or balance can obtain information directly from management that can reasonably satisfy the objective of the guidance? - i.
+Is the lag between the year-end reporting date and the date financial statements are issued and made available to users likely to significantly dilute the relevance of the information resulting from the guidance?